AK-Homberger/NMEA2000-AIS-Gateway/README.md

 ![Esptool](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/Esptool.png)

-Then press "Start".
+Then press "START".
 On some ESP32 it might be nessessary to press the "BOOT" button to start uploading.

 ## Arduino IDE